-You’ll be interviewed at Kirklees & Calderdale SCITT by colleagues from our Teaching School Alliance and the SCITT.
+You’ll be interviewed at HART of Yorkshire SCITT by colleagues from our partnership and the SCITT.

 You’ll be expected to answer a range of questions designed to explore your personal qualities and meeting the course criteria.
 The interview gives you the opportunity to discuss why you want to teach, what you would bring to the profession, and show us your resilience and initiative.
-You will be asked to bring a prepared task and you’ll undertake a written task on the day demonstrating your ability to read effectively and communicate clearly and accurately in Standard English.
+You will be asked to prepare for a task and you’ll undertake a written exercise on the day demonstrating your ability to read effectively and communicate clearly and accurately in Standard English.

 You’ll need to bring interview original certificates of all qualifications and proof of identity as part of our Safeguarding processes.
 If you are successful, we’ll offer you a place.
 Ideally within 48 hours.
 We’ll update UCAS and contact you.
 If you accept, you will visit a partner school as a prospective trainee.

 Offers will be subject to an Enhanced DBS which will be organised for you.
 You will also be subject to the following checks: health, identity, relevant work qualifications, right to work in the UK, professional registration, references and a Childcare Disqualification and Disqualification by Association Declaration.
 We will carry out a criminal background check and other requisite checks.